question0914/SearchEngine/README.md

 # SearchEngine
-Projects related to information retrieval and search engine 4 assignements from IR and search engine
+Projects related to information retrieval and search engine.